Dr David Hodgson

 I am a tutor on two courses at LSHTM, EPM202: Statistical methods in epidemiology, and EPM302: Modelling and the dynamics of infectious diseases.

-My main research uses mathematical and statistical models to better inform vaccination resource allocation against respiratory viruses.
+My main research uses mathematical and statistical models to inform vaccination resource allocation against respiratory viruses.
 My work on RSV evaluates the impact of future vaccine candidates and determines cost-effective ways to roll-out potential vaccination programmes.
 My work on Influenza has previously explored ways to re-allocate the existing seasonal vaccination programme to generate a greater level of herd immunity.
-My current research is still focused on Influenza, but I am now looking at host-level Influenza antibody dynamics to try and answer questions such as i) how does influenza immunity influence the severity of disease? and ii) how does influenza immunity affect the effectiveness of vaccination strategies?
+My current research is still focused on Influenza, but now looking at host-level Influenza antibody dynamics to try and answer questions such as i) how does influenza immunity influence the severity of disease? and ii) how does influenza immunity affect the effectiveness of vaccination strategies?

 From a statistical and mathematical perspective, I’m interested in research into Bayesian parameter estimation though Markov chain Monte Carlo (MCMC) methods.
-In particular, I like exploring contemporary MCMC algorithms and evaluating which are optimised to solving the types of complex non-linear models that arise in infectious disease modelling.